Kyro25/Scanner-Blocker/README.md

 After you're satisfied with your system vulnerability, You can use the tool I provided to block these tools from connecting to your system.
 Please keep in mind, some tools have a history check in place so it won't be completely invisible but it will block new searches.

+### To Block, please install the zip file and run block_scanners.bat
+### To Unblock, please run unblock_scanners.bat from the same zip file

 - **This was created for Windows and has been tested on Windows.
 You may edit your own copy to your liking.**